abstract class IO

 (chomp = true) : String?

-.
-A line is terminated by the \n
+Reads a line from this IO.
+A line is terminated by the \n character.

 By default the newline is removed from the returned string,

-unless chomp is false
+unless chomp is false.

 io = IO::Memory.new "hello\nworld\nfoo\n"